lucaslrodri/jupyter-tikz/docs/usage/as-magic.md

 To help ensure that TikZ Pictures stay aligned with your data, you can use [Jinja2 templates](https://jinja.palletsprojects.com/en/latest/templates/).

+!!! tip
+    Since [version 0.5](https://jupyter-tikz.readthedocs.io/stable/about/changelog/), Jinja2 templates are enabled by default, so it's no longer necessary to use the `-j` flag.
+The `jinja2` package is automatically installed during the installation of `jupyter_tikz`.

 First, we need to populate some data:

 ```python